This article originally appeared on VICE UK.

 Lodge and his friends jumped back into their vehicles and drove through the nearest hedge.
-Police followed, eventually trapping a group of travellers in the eponymous bean field.
-An order was given that all the travellers be arrested.
+Police followed, eventually trapping a group of travelers in the eponymous bean field.
+An order was given that all the travelers be arrested.

 Sensi was part of the Peace Convoy that day.
 She was 21, and had two small children in the bus with her.

 "We were near the back, but we could hear screams and smashing glass," Sensi tells me.
 "We drove into the next field.
 We were chased by the police but we were some of the lucky ones.
 My friend Sheila was dragged from her bus holding her baby, Poppy.
 I ran to try and reach her, but I was hit back by the police.
 We took another lady and her partner into our bus with their two-year-old child.
 Her partner had been beaten and was bleeding.
 She was in shock.
 They'd lost their home that day and most of their belongings."

 At 7PM, police charged into the field in full riot gear.
 Chaos raged.

 "I was trying to give first aid to people who'd been injured," Lodge says.
 "An observation I made was the number of people who'd been clouted around the back of the head.
 They must have been running away.
 One lad in his early-20s had gone into a bit of a coma and I was concerned about his welfare.
 He had quite a serious head injury.
 I went up to a police inspector in the line and told him I'd like an ambulance.
 We took him out on a stretcher."